 Serving as an augmentation, or overlay, to a global navigation satellite system (GNSS) message, the European Geostationary Navigation Overlay Service (EGNOS) improves the accuracy and reliability of GNSS positioning information, and provides a crucial integrity message regarding the continuity and availability of the signal.
 Because of this accuracy and reliability, EGNOS has proven essential for a range of applications across numerous market segments, as can be seen below.

-An increased number of European regional, business and general aviation operators are equipping their aircraft with EGNOS-certified avionics, allowing them to take advantage of already published procedures.
-Furthermore, with the advent of NPA25/2013, which places EGNOS approach procedures on the private pilot licence course, localiser performance with vertical guidance (LPV) is on track to become a widely deployed procedure.
+An increased number of European regional, business and general aviation operators are equipping their aircraft with EGNOS-enabled avionics, allowing them to take advantage of already published procedures.
+Furthermore, with the advent of Commission Regulation (EU) 2016/539 of 6 April 2016, which places EGNOS approach procedures on the private pilot licence course, localiser performance with vertical guidance (LPV) is on track to become a widely deployed procedure.

 With LPV-200, which delivers accurate information on an aircraft’s approach to a runway with the use of GNSS positioning, an aircraft can make a final approach without the need for visual contact with the ground until it is 200 feet above the runway.
 The free-to-use LPV-200 represents a key milestone in the development of EGNOS.